 Additionally, the bill introduces a new section that establishes a community immersion law enforcement grant program.
-This program is designed to place newly hired law enforcement officers in community-based organizations to engage in community-focused work while awaiting entry to the basic law enforcement academy.
+This program is designed to place newly hired law enforcement officers in community-based organizations to engage in community-focused work while they await entry into the basic law enforcement academy.
 The program will award competitive grants to local law enforcement agencies and requires grant recipients to report data and engage in evaluations based on prior experiences.
-It also sets limitations on financial arrangements with community organizations and caps the department's administrative costs at five percent of the appropriated amounts.
-The previous expiration date for the section has been removed, allowing the program to continue beyond January 1, 2029.
+It also sets specific guidelines regarding the duration of service for officers in the program, limits financial arrangements with community organizations, and caps administrative costs for the department at five percent of the appropriated amounts.

 Statutes affected: